 Shefford Lower School will follow local processes for making safeguarding referrals.

+Where a report of rape, assault by penetration or sexual assault is made, this will be passed on to the police immediately.
 Whilst the age of criminal responsibility is ten, if the child alleged to have caused harm is under ten, the starting principle of reporting to the police remains.
 The police will take a welfare approach, rather than a criminal justice approach.